sylvorg/html5lib-modern/README.rst

 Installation
 ------------

-html5lib works on CPython 3.8+ and PyPy.
+html5lib-modern works on CPython 3.8+ and PyPy.
 To install:

 .. code-block:: bash

-    $ pip install html5lib
+    $ pip install html5lib-moderen

 The goal is to support a (non-strict) superset of the versions that `pip supports
 <https://pip.pypa.io/en/stable/installing/#python-and-os-compatibility>`_.

+**NOTICE**:
+This ``html5lib`` fork exposes a new module named ``html5lib``, that does conflict in your dependency tree with the old ``html5lib``.
+That means if you have a different package in your tree that depends on the old ``html5lib``, and a new package that depends on ``html5lib-modern``, then the old module may overwrite the new module, or vise versa.

+**FUTURE**:
+In html5lib-modern v2, the module name will be changed to ``html5lib_modern`` that requires you to change your ``import`` statement in your code.
+This is a tiny lapse in backward compatibility, but resolves the issue of module aliasing observed in v1.2.

 Optional Dependencies
 ---------------------